Accessibility Tools

 Antibody Safety and Target Profiling

-Watch our scientist work with the DynamicOrgan System
+Watch our scientist Anne-Katrin Bothe demonstrate the DynamicOrgan® System

-This is a short summary video of the most relevant steps conducted in the lab to set up an organ-on-chip model with the DynamicOrgan System.
+In this short video, our scientist Anne demonstrates the components that are part of the DynamicOrgan® System.
+She explains how to assemble the system and gives an introduction into the steps conducted in the lab to set up an organ model.
 Showcasing steps such as biochip sterilization, cell seeding, perfusion set up and visualization under the microscope.

 Speak to us